prcastro/IsingLite.jl/README.md

 ## IsingLite

 Some fun with 2-dimensional [Ising model](https://en.wikipedia.org/wiki/Ising_model) and algorithms as Heat Bath, Metropolis and Wolff.
-This package provides function to create and play with simples simulations and Monte Carlo algorithms.
+This package provides functions to create and play with simples simulations and Monte Carlo algorithms.

 ## Installation